YellowJacketLinux/lfs-rpmbootstrap/README.md

 GCC source code and making sure the directory is named `isl` (as opposed to, say, `isl-0.26`).

+The [`gcc`](SPECS/gcc.spec) package now properly builds and is installed, although I still need to add `m2` compiler support.

-The only other major deviation from LFS is with the `make-ca` script that is technically from BLFS but that package is shell script only and I will likely wait until after SystemD is RPM bootstrapped since it uses a SystemD timer unit to run once a week.
+The only other major deviation from LFS is with the `make-ca` script that is technically from BLFS but that package is shell script only and I may wait until after SystemD is RPM bootstrapped since it uses a SystemD timer unit to run once a week.

-With all of the major deviations packaged *except* GCC (being worked on) and `make-ca` (waiting until after SystemD is packaged), the order I am following is pretty much the order in the LFS book starting with Chapter Five.
-I am not using the build instructions from the early chapters of the LFS book, most of my build instructions are *fairly* similar to the Chapter 8 build instructions.
+With all of the major deviations packaged *except* `make-ca` (waiting until after SystemD is packaged), the order I am following is pretty much the order in the LFS book starting with Chapter Five.
+I am not using the build instructions from the early chapters of the LFS book as those were for creating the build environment.
+Most of my build instructions are *fairly* similar to the Chapter 8 build instructions.

 I might actually build SSH2 and Git before proceeding to LFS Chapter 8 stuff just so I can use Git without needing to reboot into another GNU/Linux install first.
 They (and needed dependencies) would be built with RPM from the start.

 Once GCC is finished and Util-Linux (not yet started) is finished, the plan is to pause and audit each spec file, making sure things like the specified license